Does Your Website Run On WordPress? How To Tell

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are a number of ways to tell if sites are built with WordPress:
+Here are a number of methods you can use to quickly tell if a website is powered by WordPress:

-If you know how to bring up the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint …
+If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint …

-Suppose that you are surfing the web and you come across a site that you like, and you would like to know if the site uses WordPress …
+Let’s say that you are surfing the web and you visit a web site that you like, and you wonder if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-After the source code of the site loads on your screen, you can search for words like “wp-content” either by visually scanning the code …
+Once the source code of the page loads on your screen, you can search for words like “wp-content” either by visually scanning the code …

 Or use your browser’s “Find” function …

-Note: If you cannot find “wp-content” within the page source code, it doesn’t mean that the site you’re looking at is not a WordPress site.
+Note: If you cannot see “wp-content” within the source code, it does not necessarily mean that the website is not a WordPress site.

-As the focus of this article is to help non “techies”, however, below you will find a number of easier ways to check if your web site is built using WordPress other than looking at the source code.
+As the focus of this post is to try and help non-technical users, however, below you will find a number of easy ways to check if your site is built using WordPress other than searching the source code.

-While this may seem like the most logical thing to do, some website development companies, for whatever reason, may build clients a website and not tell them it’s been built with WordPress.
+While this may seem like the logical thing to do, a number of website development agencies, for whatever reason, may build clients a website and not tell them it’s been built with WordPress.

-Okay … what if you can’t reach your webmaster, or what if you’ve come across a site that you really like while surfing the net and want to know if it was built with WordPress?
+Okay … what if you can’t reach your webmaster, or what if you’ve come across a website that you really like while surfing the net late at night and you want to know if the site was built with WordPress?

 Check Below The Footer

-If the site uses a WordPress theme and the site templates have not been customized, you can often see a “Proudly powered by WordPress” message displayed below the footer section …
+If the site uses a WP theme where the template has not been modified, you will typically see a “Powered by WordPress” notice showing in the footer area …

-Tools That Can Tell You If A Website Runs On WordPress
+Sites That Tell You If A Website Has Been Built With WordPress

 Is It WP

-Is It WP is a free tool that can tell you very quickly if a website runs on WordPress or not.
+Is It WP is a free tool that can tell you very quickly if a site runs on WordPress or not.

-Using this tool is really quite easy.
-Just type the URL of the site into the search field and click the button next to it.
+Using this tool is very simple.
+Just add the URL of the website into the URL field and click the button.

-The tool will then go through the URL and tell you if the site was built using WordPress, and if so, it will even tell you which version of WordPress the site is currently using …
+It will search through the URL code and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …

-Is It WordPress? - WP Website Checking Tool
+Is It WP - WP Site Checking Tool

-If the site is not powered by WordPress, you will get a message like the one shown below …
+If the web site has not been built with WordPress, you will see a message like the one shown below …

 To use this tool, go here: